 Finally, let us add a few important points about ways to implement these possible policy options, or some hybrid of the options presented above.
 First, the committee urges our local government officials to consider the use of a Pilot Program, if appropriate.
 This allows the community to test an ordinance during a pilot period of time, and then re-evaluate at the end of that time period.
 It affords an opportunity to implement what looks like an attractive option for a jurisdiction, but allows them an easy way to discontinue it, if it does not prove to be a positive experience.
 In certain circumstances, this can be quite informative and help a community to settle on a long-term approach.
 Next, there are also advantages to considering an incremental approach to septic system oversight.
 Rather than asking the entire County or Township to make changes, decision makers could target the most urgent areas for protection, when considering mandatory pumping or inspection ordinances.
 For example, using an Overlay District could target properties with septic systems within 1000' feet of an inland lake or stream or a Great Lake.
 This has the advantage of taking action in specific locations that are most at risk of polluting public waters.
-It is our hope that everyone with a septic system, who learns about what this report covers, will take action to properly care for the systems on their property.
+It is our hope that everyone with a septic systems on their property.
 However, an Overlay District targets prevention efforts toward properties that can potentially impact water resources.
 If future monitoring shows that impacts can also be created from outlying areas, the jurisdiction could consider that evidence and take additional appropriate action.